 I had the honor to talk to Mark Brownlow last week.
 He is one of the few independent journalists in the emailspace and a very respected one at that.
-Via his website and writings he has been helping email marketers for over ten years now.
+Via his writings he has been helping email marketers for over ten years.
 Of course, I couldn’t resist to ask him about email tool selection.

 Jordie: What tips would you give to a starting email marketer looking for an email vendor?